 The One Million Pound Note by Mark Twain

-The irony of reading this excellent short story written in 1893 is how Twain lost a fortune in the 19th century after poor speculation in many failed businesses.
+The irony of reading this excellent short story written in 1893 is how Twain lost a fortune in the 19th century after speculating on many failed businesses.
 Twain loved risk and opportunities.
 His two big bets were venture capital and start-ups.

 One of my favorite Twain quotes: “There are two times in a man’s life when he should not speculate: when he can’t afford it and when he can.”

 Henry Adam survived a mishap on the seas after two old brothers rescue him.
 Virtually penniless, without shelter and food, he wanders the streets of London.
 His rescuers beckon Henry.
 He realizes that the two brothers are wealthy.
 They have made a bet with each other centered on a 1 million pound note that they want to give to an honest-looking stranger, that is, Henry.

 The Brothers’ Bet

 One brother bets that no one would survive in possession of this note.
 A person can’t spend a note of this size without suspicion of theft and would end up in jail.
 The other brother believes that a man can live 30 days and makes his bet.